Cruise like a pro: insider tips for a relaxing ocean cruise

 That way if you hit patchy Wi-Fi areas, you’ll still be able to enjoy that film or book.

-You may want to pack some cash or foreign currency for your shore excursions, but while you’re on a Saga ocean cruise, everything is pretty much included.
+You may want to pack some cash or foreign currency for your shore excursions, but while you’re on a Saga ocean cruise, everything on board is pretty much included.

 Indulge in unlimited selected drinks throughout your voyage, available at all the bars, lounges, and restaurants.